Gallatin County Detention Center

 Then use the Facility Finder to:

-1. Select Gallatin County Jail & Detention Center,
+1. Select Gallatin County Detention Center,

 2. Add your inmate to your list of contacts,